sansin5982/Statistics-with-R/Chi-squared-test.md

 value (7.815), it means p value is &gt; 0.05, hence null hypothesis is true.

-3- Homogeneity test: The chi-squared test for homogeneity is used to determine if two or more populations have the same distribution of a categorical variable.
+3- **Homogeneity test**: The chi-squared test for homogeneity is used to determine if two or more populations have the same distribution of a categorical variable.
 To illustrate this, let’s consider an example.